TARGENE/targene-pipeline/docs/src/targene/tmle.md

 - superlearning
 - tuned-xgboost

+To see what the estimand files for these examples look like, please refer to the [TargetedEstimation.jl](https://github.com/TARGENE/TargetedEstimation.jl) package, located here: https://github.com/TARGENE/TargetedEstimation.jl/tree/main/estimators-configs.

-all using TMLE as the meta statistical inference method.
+All using TMLE as the meta statistical inference method.
 While these should cover most use cases, it may be useful to define a custom estimation strategy.
 This can be achieved by writing a small [Julia](https://julialang.org/) file described below.

 ## Custom estimators from a file